impress-org/support-manual/daily-routine/mental-energy-kickoff.md

 * You know the product better and therefore can support it with more detail and expertise.
 * You can review and improve existing online documentation for that add-on or GiveWP Core feature.
-* You can contribute to the Github repo with more insight on existing issues, or contribute new issues.
+* You can contribute to the product feedback with more insight on existing issues, or contribute new issues.

 ## Communicate with the Team about your Mental Energy Kick-Off